 Jan Baalsrud – 4 Months behind enemy lines

-Before World War II, Jan Baalsrud was a pretty normal guy living in Norway and training as an instrument maker during the late 1930’s.
+Before World War II, Jan Baalsrud was a normal guy living in Norway and training as an instrument maker during the late 1930s.
 When the war broke out everything changed for the population of Europe, and Norway along with every other country wasn’t spared the horrors of the war.

 After being arrested on charges of espionage, he was tried and kicked out of the country.
-After travelling through the Soviet Union, the United States and Africa he finally arrived in Britain were he was trained as a commando.
+After traveling through the Soviet Union, the United States, and Africa he finally arrived in Britain where he was trained as a commando.

-The goal was to destroy a German air control tower and recruit locals towards for the Norwegian resistance movement.
-He boarded a small fishing boat named Brattholm, along with his 2 companions and 5 crew members and head towards Troms county in Norway.
+The goal was to destroy a German air control tower and recruit locals towards the Norwegian resistance movement.
+He boarded a small fishing boat named Brattholm, along with his 2 companions and 5 crew members, and headed towards Troms county in Norway.
 The boat was carrying 8 tons of explosives and would require the help of local contacts to get it into place.

-The boat didn’t last for long and was quickly shot out the water, forcing Jan and the others to swim for shore in the freezing Arctic sea.
-The others were quickly captured but Jan managed to run up a small snow covered gully were he even managed to kill a Gestapo officer with his pistol.
+The boat didn’t last for long and was quickly shot out of the water, forcing Jan and the others to swim for shore in the freezing Arctic sea.
+The others were quickly captured but Jan managed to run up a small snow-covered gully where he even managed to kill a Gestapo officer with his pistol.

 He lost one of his boots in the initial swim to shore and by now was soaking wet in a freezing environment with little equipment and no way of completing his mission.
 He spent the next 2 months trying to evade German patrols and dealing with his frostbite and near starvation.

-His ordeal finally came to an end when some friendly locals carried him to the border of Finland were he was put into the care of the Sami, a native people of northern Scandinavia.
-They took care of his frostbite and dragged him on a reindeer pulled sled to Sweden.
+His ordeal finally came to an end when some friendly locals carried him to the border of Finland where he was put into the care of the Sami, a native people of northern Scandinavia.
+They took care of his frostbite and dragged him on a reindeer-pulled sled to Sweden.

-He was picked up in a seaplane which took him to a hospital in Boden, northern Sweden were he spent 7 months recovering from his wounds and learning how to walk again.
-After he recovered he was slipped out the country by the RAF and flown back to Britain were he spent his time in Scotland training members of the Norwegian resistance for missions in Europe.
+He was picked up in a seaplane which took him to a hospital in Boden, northern Sweden where he spent 7 months recovering from his wounds and learning how to walk again.
+After he recovered he was slipped out of the country by the RAF and flown back to Britain where he spent his time in Scotland training members of the Norwegian resistance for missions in Europe.

 He died on 30 December 1988 at the age of 71, his ashes were buried in Manndalen in a grave shared with one of the local men who helped him during his journey.